coltonrusch/safespace/README.md

 ---

-<p align="center"> PreCursor is a multi-platform web browser built with React Native designed for people who have been through traumatic experiences and are seeking smart and customizable software that helps deliver a trigger-free web browsing experience.
+<p align="center"> PreCursor is a multi-platform web browser built with React Native designed for people who have been through traumatic experiences and are seeking a smart and customizable software solution to deliver a trigger-free web browsing experience.
     <br>
 </p>